marcelm/cutadapt/README.rst

   the ``doc/`` subdirectory in the repository.
 * `Issue Tracking <https://code.google.com/p/cutadapt/issues/list>`_

-cutadapt is licensed under the MIT license.
+cutadapt is available under the MIT license.